JSinkler713/todo-walkthrough-hooks/sprints/Sprint3.md

 export default TodoModel;
 ```

-The Axios API is awesome & intuitive!
 When we use the `all` method on our `TodoModel`, it will make a get request to our API for *all* todos.
-We return the request so that we can chain promises to it.
+We return the request which will be a pending Promise.
+This isn't a react component, it's just a class where we are defining different methods to use as different requests to our backend.

 Note also that `all()` is a static method.
 What does this mean?
 A **static** method can be called without there being an **instance** of the class containing the **static** method.
 This will allow us to call `all()` in the following way (without ***instantiating*** the class with new):